Document length 260 lines

 Our nations are also in the midst of what could develop into an explosive situation.
 The economy is having a devastating effect on millions of North Americans in all walks of life.
 In the land of plenty, thirty five million North Americans are attempting to exist at or below the poverty level, in hunger and without a place to live.
 They are finding the cost of health and medical care far beyond their reach.
 In this land of the free and the home of the brave, the United States of America is the only industrial nation without a comprehensive medical program.
 Without any meaningful or fundamental change in the social and economic structure, there has been an acceleration of the suicide rate, divorces, increased drug dependency, complete family dislocation and a breakdown in the social structure of society.
 Billions of dollars and resources are being spent on the symptoms of the problem but very little is being done to prevent or to eliminate the environment or the conditions that caused the problems.

-2007 addendum: Some facts and figures on child poverty in Canada.
+figures on child poverty in Canada.

-The Stated national average of children living in poverty is greater than one in ten;
+The Stated national average of children living in poverty is greater

-in some provinces it is one in four. b) There are 3,986,316 Canadian children ages 5 to 14.
+in some provinces it is one in four. b) There are 3,986,316

 The pressure of the system, and the high cost of living, that has been brought on from years of inflation and other economic factors, has created a precarious situation for millions of North Americans.
 Personal bankruptcies are increasing at an alarming rate.
 The North American dream of a home has been shattered as delinquencies and foreclosures become more frequent, and the possibility of millions of North Americans finding themselves in a position where they will never be able to qualify to buy a home.
 This system has never provided jobs for millions of North Americans, and now, with high unemployment, millions of North Americans who have become unemployed must accept the fact that they will never be hired back to their old jobs or even obtain any meaningful employment, cast aside after giving the best years of their life to the North American way of life and to capitalism.
 Millions of North Americans have become disillusioned with the idea that 'free enterprise' is the best of all possible worlds.